subsquid/docs/docs/tutorials/bayc/step-three-adding-external-data.md

      await ctx.store.insert(transfers)
 })
 ```
-Here we use an instance of the `Contract` class supplied by the `src/abi/bayc.ts` module that we generated from the contract ABI in the first part of the tutorial.
+Here, we utilize an instance of the `Contract` class provided by the `src/abi/bayc.ts` module.
 It uses an RPC endpoint supplied by the processor via `ctx` to call methods of contract `CONTRACT_ADDRESS` at the height corresponding to the last block of each batch.
 Once we have the `Contract` instance, we call `tokenURI()` for each token mentioned in the batch and print the retrieved URI.

 This simple approach is rather slow: the modified squid needs about three to eight hours to get a reasonably sized sample of URIs.
-A faster but more complicated [alternative](../step-four-optimizations/#extra-using-multicall-for-metadata-exploration) will be discussed in the next part of the tutorial.
+A faster yet more complex [alternative](../step-four-optimizations/#extra-using-multicall-for-metadata-exploration) will be discussed in the next part of the tutorial.

 Running the modified squid reveals that some metadata URIs point to HTTPS and some point to IPFS.
 Here is [one](<https://us-central1-bayc-metadata.cloudfunctions.net/api/tokens/ 0>) of the metadata JSONs:
 ```json